neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_proximate.md

 A neural network for the ***simple cell receptive field*** in the LGN (lateral geniculat nucleus), which receives converging input from retinal ganglion cells each tuned to specific center-surround receptiv fields.
 :::

-After communication signals have been categorized correctly, how does that sensory input access neural elements that in turn generate an appropriate communication response (ie. how is perception linked to production)?
+How is perception linked to production?
+The categorization of sensed communication signals must be followed by the  activation of neural circuits that can generate an appropriate communication response.

 The central nucleus of the amygdala (***CeA***) is a strong candidate for a role in auditory-guided vocal communication in *Xenopus*.
 It receives input from the auditory processing pathways of the brain and projects to parabrachial nucleus (***PB***; where CPG neurons are located).